newatoms/guides/get-clients/readme.md

 #### Prospect

 Companies that would make an awesome client with all the information we need to contact them.

+This information consists of:

+* The name of the company.
+* Who you can contact at the company.
+* Valuable information on the contact person.
+* Valuable information on the company.
+* Tangible examples of how our service can benefit the company.
-A prospect consists of the name of the company, who you can contact at the company, valuable information on the contact person, valuable information on the company and tangible examples of how our service can benefit the company and the contact person.
+* Tangible examples of how our service can benefit the contact person.

 #### Lead

-Prospects that have been contacted and need a follow up.
-Here you will find all information of the pervious stages and the notes of previous contact with the prospect and formulate the next step.
+Prospects that have been contacted and need a follow up and all the information you need to do so sucesfully.

+This information consists of:

+* All information of the pervious stages
+* Notes of previous contact with the prospect and
+* The next suggested step.

 #### Archive

 Leads that have been closed, either by a sale or disinterest.
+Here you find all information gathered in the previous phases.

+This information consists of:

-Here you find all information of previous stages and a not on how and why the lead has been archived.
+* All information of the pervious stages
+* A note on how and why the lead has been archived.

 ## Itterations on the four stages of customer acquisition.